isomerpages/seab-corp/pages/Career Opportunities.md

 and building regulation compliance etc.</p>
 </li>
 <li>
-<p>Experience in data analytics and in the use of data visualisations tools
+<p>Experience in data analytics and in the use of data visualisation tools
 will be advantageous.</p>
 </li>
 <li>